wso2/open-healthcare-docs/en/docs/fhir/guides/fhir-resource-api-template.md

             If you want to generate packages for any custom profiles you can use [Ballerina health package generation tool](https://ballerina.io/learn/health-tool/#package-generation).

+    !!! notes
+            * While genertaing the templates, you can use  ***--included-profile*** or ***--excluded-profile*** to include and exclude whaterver profiles you want.

+3. After you have generated the templates, you should implement the business logic to fetch and process required data.
+Because, by default these templates do not have any auto-generated business logics.

-3. After you've generated the USCore templates, to run the service as a standalone server, execute the below command.
+4. To run the service as a standalone server, execute the below command.

     ```
     bal run